mhahsler/arules/docs/measures.md

 L(X \Rightarrow Y) = \frac{n_{XY}+1}{n_X+k},
 $$

 where $k$ is the number of classes in the domain.
-For association rule
+For association rules,
 $k$ is often set to 2.
-It is an approximate measure of the expected rule accuracy representing 1 - the Laplace expected error estimate of the rule.
-The Laplace corrected accuracy estimate decreases with lower support to account for estimation uncertainty with low counts.
+It is an approximate measure of the expected rule accuracy, representing one minus the Laplace expected error estimate of the rule.
+The Laplace-corrected accuracy estimate decreases with lower support to account for estimation uncertainty with low counts.

 **Range:** $[0, 1]$